0x7B5/TodoistNotion/README.md

 # TodoistNotion
-A DIY Todoist Notion integration because I why just use one.
+A DIY Todoist Notion integration because why just use one.

 ## Author
 * ** Vlad Munteanu **